asaka8/INS401_UTool_1.0.4/README.md

 # INS401_UTool

+## setup before use
-use -i https://pypi.tuna.tsinghua.edu.cn/simple to install package used by this program
+use ‘-i https://pypi.tuna.tsinghua.edu.cn/simple’ to install package used by this program